AseptSoft Core Documentation

 Fluidstream Simulations

 Fluidstream Simulations overlay your P&ID drawing to visualize where fluid flows when starting from Sources and Engineering Items like tanks — through pipes and open valves.
+The system reads the geometry and neighbourhood of items in your P&ID to determine where fluid advances and displays the result as a colored overlay directly on the drawing.

 Access: Toggle simulations from the Module RibbonSimulations panel → Show Path / Hide Path button.